Disney's Beauty and the Beast: Roar of the Beast (Genesis)

 In conclusion, this game is INSANELY terrible!
 The gameplay is simply mind-boggling.
 How can such a simple game be so damn hard?
 The graphics are only lukewarm.
 The music and sound effects are good treatments to people with sleep difficulties.
 The controls are, well, simple.
 And the replay value is simply non-existent.
 And now for my final thought(s).
 Anyone in their right mind who plays this game is obviously not in their right mind.
 I pity the company who made this game. *Looks in the direction of Sunsoft and shakes his head*

-If you enjoyed this Disney's Beauty and the Beast: Roar of the Beast review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Disney's Beauty and the Beast: Roar of the Beast review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!